Josh Appignanesi: Life and career

 In 2006, Appignanesi directed his first feature film, Song of Songs.

 In 2010, he directed and script edited the comedy feature film The Infidel, written by David Baddiel and starring Omid Djalili, Richard Schiff, Archie Panjabi, Amit Shah and Yigal Naor.
 Produced by Arvind David at Slingshot, the film follows the adventures of a British Muslim everyman (Djalili) who discovers he was born Jewish.
 The film was released internationally in Spring 2010, and in the UK with distributor Revolver Entertainment.

 He lives in London and studied anthropology at King's College, Cambridge, where he was a contemporary and close friend of the novelist Zadie Smith.
 Appignanesi is married to academic Devorah Baum.
 The couple have two sons together.
 Appignanesi co-directed 2016 documentary film The New Man with Baum about their experience as expectant parents.
 The film was described in The Observer as "a profoundly moving and revealing study of a life-changing event."

 In 2023, he and Baum produced and directed Husband, a documentary about their marriage through the lens of a trip to New York City for Baum's book launch.
 In a positive review, The Guardian called it "a complex, subtle kind of guided reality show, like Made in Chelsea with a hint of Curb Your Enthusiasm."

+Appignanesi describes his mid-2023 film My Extinction and the accompanying personal journey to climate activism in The Guardian.

 He is the son of writers Lisa and Richard Appignanesi and brother of Katrina Forrester.